 The California State University is required to construct and maintain its facilities in compliance with a broad range of codes and regulations.
 Determining permit need and permit issuance is coordinated at the campus level by the appointed Campus Deputy Building Official (CDBO) (.xls) under the direction of the CSU Systemwide Building Official.
 Office of the Chancellor, Capital Planning, Design and Construction (CPDC) acts as a systemwide resource regarding code compliance and policy requirements.

 Education Code 66606 grants the CSU full power and responsibility in the construction and development of its capital program.
 Education Code Section 89031 grants the CSU the ability to establish rules and regulations for the governing and maintenance of the buildings and grounds of the California State University.
-It further clarifies that every person who violates or attempts to violate the rules and regulations is guilty of a misdemeanor.

 Health & Safety Code 18934.5 requires the CSU to follow the provisions of the California Building Standards Code, California Code of Regulations (CCR) Title 24 as adopted by Building Standards Commission (BSC) and identified in the matrix adoption tables.
 Adoptions of provisions of the code by other agencies increase the overall enforcement responsibilities of the CSU.